Everyone’s thought about starting a blog at some point.

 While the concept is simple, including your keywords the right way can be more complicated than you might think.

-That’s why I highly recommend you use SEO content optimization software, such as SurferSEO or Clearscope.
+That’s why I recommend you use content optimization software, like SurferSEO or Clearscope.
 They make it super easy to ensure you’re using the correct amount of keywords and phrases in each article without overdoing it.
-I use SurferSEO.

 Write for Search Intent